Getting Started

 cd ferriskey

-docker compose --profile registry up -dThis starts PostgreSQL, the FerrisKey API server, database migrations, and the web UI.
+docker compose --profile registry up -dThis starts PostgreSQL, the FerrisKey API server, database migrations, and the admin console.

 Verify the deployment